amit2347/nodejs-machine-coding/README.md

 ## Introduction
 Thank you for this opportunity.

+Please refer to the Postman Collection attached inside this repo for the API Endpoints.
+Its payload and responses.

 Please follow the below steps to clone this repo and get it running :
 1. Install necessary dependancies.
    * [Node Js](https://nodejs.org/en/download)